 The OBGYN team continues to take care of mom,

-as the baby is given a hat and gown and falls asleep.
+baby is given a hat and gown and falls asleep.

 The mother’s panic that day was palpable,